 - 1 tsp baking soda

-- Mix the sourdough starter with the additional water and flour, and leave it somewhere warm to ferment for 2-12 hours.
+- Mix the sourdough starter with the additional water and flour, and leave it somewhere warm to ferment for 1-12 hours.
 This is important to fully hydrate the flour.
-The sourdough starter also helps to breakdown the complex carbs, improving the texture of this bread.
+The sourdough starter also helps to breakdown the complex carbs, improving the taste and texture of this bread.
+The mixture will be quite dry, just cover with a moistened tea towel to prevent it from crusting.

-- Pour into a well oiled loaf pan.
+- Scrape the batter into a well-oiled loaf pan.

-- The acidic sourdough mix will cause the baking soda to start acting immediately, so allow to rise for only 30 minutes before baking.
+- The acidic sourdough will cause the baking soda to start acting immediately, so allow it to rise for only 30 minutes before baking.

 - Bake at 350F for 55-65 min (until cooked through and browning).

 - For this recipe, you will need an active sourdough starter and a good bread flour mix.

-- This bread recipe needs to be baked in a form.
+- The batter for this bread needs to be baked in a form.
 Depending on the shape that you want, you can bake this bread in a loaf tin, or on a baguette pan.
 I also like using a cast iron dutch oven to make a boule shape.